pookdeveloper/loopback-custom-roles/README.md

 ## Notes:

-For all models you can use https://loopback.io/doc/en/lb3/Defining-mixins.html
+For all models I think you can use https://loopback.io/doc/en/lb3/Defining-middleware.html